Space Night: Cult status and music

-The broadcast quickly turned into a cult: At raves in the mid-90s it wasn't unusual to show the images of Space Night on big TV-screens.
+The broadcast quickly turned into a cult: At raves in the mid-1990s it wasn't unusual to show the images of Space Night on big TV-screens.
 Early in the morning after the rave it was often used to calm down, especially from 1996 and later, as Space Night's sound changed through the musical guidance by Alex Azary (a European chill-out-DJ), who provided a more electronic background music.
 This was a logical step that originated from Alex Azary.
 He headed the Club XS in Frankfurt where "chill out nights" started in 1990, supported by spherical music.
 Alongside, pictures of Space Night were shown, albeit the playback was a little bit slower than in the original program.
 The images did fit well to the then new music-genre and Alex thought it would be a good idea to show it to the people at BR.
 A meeting in Munich followed where he could convince them to try something new.
 A few years later, individual songs were created by composer Marc Engelhard.

-The compositions are also available as separate CDs, the mixdown starting from the album "Space Night II" is done by the German music label Elektrolux.
+The compositions are also available as separate CDs, the mixdown starting from the album Space Night II is done by the German music label Elektrolux.
 In the meantime, twelve CD-albums with music to the television series have been published, with three of those clearly differing in musical style.
-While "Space Night Vol. 1" is an album featuring pop music, "Space Night Vol. 10" features Jazz music and "Space Night Vol. 12" is a double CD with classical music.
-A DVD titled "Best of Earth-Views" is also available.
+While Space Night Vol. 1 is an album featuring pop music, Space Night Vol. 10 features Jazz music and Space Night Vol. 12 is a double CD with classical music.
+A DVD titled Best of Earth-Views is also available.

 Problems

 After a change in tariffs by the GEMA, BR stated they would not want to continue Space Night starting in January 2013, due to the drastically increased royalties.
 Hence the series was ended on January 8, 2013.
 Numerous viewers engaged BR to continue Space Night by using GEMA-free music.
 The station decided to undo the cancellation, first by rerunning older episodes starting on February 25, 2013 and to later broadcast new episodes starting in autumn of 2013.
 To accomplish this, BR will use music with Creative Commons licensing, encouraging their viewer to upload their favorites.

 The restart was scheduled for November 1, 2013.
-It had to be postponed to November, 15th, because NASA was not able to provide the necessary graphical material, due to the Government shutdown in the United States.
+It had to be postponed to November, 15th, because NASA was not able to provide the necessary graphical material, due to the 2013 United States federal government shutdown.

 Special broadcasts

 Moon landing

-On the 25th anniversary of the first human landing on the moon the original version of the broadcast of the ARD was shown at the exact time of the original airing.
+On the 25th anniversary of the first human landing on the Moon the original version of the broadcast of the ARD was shown at the exact time of the original airing.